decentralizedthoughts/decentralizedthoughts.github.io/_posts/2022-11-20-pbft-via-locked-braodcast.md

 In later posts, we will show other view synchronization solutions, and HotStuff also provides responsiveness.

+The [Simplex chapter](https://decentralizedthoughts.github.io/2026-05-25-chapter-simplex/) uses this decomposition as background for comparing PBFT-style lock recovery with Simplex-style skip certificates.

 ## Acknowledgments

 Many thanks to Kartik Nayak for insightful comments.

 Your comments on [Twitter](https://twitter.com/ittaia/status/1599893500866088961?s=20&t=RUTyrxNgaIvudyiV5O5IAA).